 - a stage where CABs are required to actively seek out, consider and respond to stakeholder input

 - a requirement that every stage in an individual fishery assessment process is made public on the MSC Track a Fishery website.

 - an objection and complaints procedure so stakeholders who have an issue with the way an assessment has been carried out can raise official objections or complaints.

-For a fishery to become certified, an assessment team reviews all the evidence received during the assessment process.
+For a fishery to become certified, the assessment team reviews all the evidence received during the assessment process.

-The individuals on the team might have different skills to ensure they are qualified for conducting the assessment.
+The individuals on an assessment team might have different skills to ensure they are qualified for conducting the assessment.
 The MSC requires the assessors to: